norwood/PiLSMer/README.md

 # PiLSMer

+Transcendental compaction.

-PiLSMer is a SlateDB-backed, data-free key-value store.
+PiLSMer is a data-free key-value store.
+Pi for storage.
+Regret for reads.

-It writes your data normally, then uses planning or compaction to replace stored values with instructions for finding equivalent byte sequences inside a deterministic stream.
+It writes your data normally, then uses planning or SlateDB compaction to replace stored values with instructions for finding equivalent byte sequences inside a deterministic stream.
 Reads still work.
 Everything else gets worse.

 ## Status